-As with other website management platforms, Vesta allows for user accounts to have their features and limitations defined as a package.
-When creating a new user in Vesta you must chose the package that applies to their account.
+As with other website management platforms, Vesta allows user accounts to have their features and limitations defined as a package.
+When creating a new user in Vesta, you must choose the package that applies to their account.
 These packages are defined in the Packages area of the Admin login on Vesta.

 Step 1: Log into Vesta at YourServerIP:8083 on your server.